Japan Policy Commons (JPC)

 Co-Founder, 2025-Present

-Raise awareness of policy-relevant academic research on Japan’s domestic politics and international relations
+Raise awareness of policy-relevant academic or other research on Japan’s domestic politics and international relations

 Showcase avenues of engagement that connect scholars, policymakers, and practitioners

-Build a pipeline to promote, mentor, and sustain the work of junior and emerging Japan experts
+Build a pipeline to help promote, mentor, and sustain the work of junior and emerging Japan experts

 upcoming & Past Activities